This exclusive content is part of our Healthy Conversations about Hearing Loss series. Read the content below, or

 So, let’s talk about your hearing.
 How is it going in school and on the team?

 Keep the conversation simple and direct.
-Let your teen do most of the talking, so they know you’re always willing to listen.
+Start the discussion, but let your teen do most of the talking, so they know you’re always willing to listen.
 Sympathize with their challenges, cheer their successes.
 Above all, let them know how much you love them and how proud you are that they’re willing to “own” their hearing loss and make smart decisions to hear better.

 Did you know…

 …better hearing leads to better grades?

 It’s true.
 Teens with unaided hearing loss struggle more than their classmates because they have to work harder to figure out what was said before they can even begin to understand it.
-The pause can be a distraction that results in lost focus and the time lag can derail a conversation or logic string.
+That pause can be distracting, resulting in lost focus and the time lag can derail a conversation or logic string.
 Hearing aids help your teenager hear more of what’s being said and understand it more completely.
 So, learning becomes easier and grades get better.
-Learning is hard enough, especially during a pandemic—no need to make it even harder!
+Learning is hard enough—no need to make it even harder!

 …better hearing leads to better jobs?